Andyrooooo/DGM3770_Svelte/README.md

 #### The login form will be found [here](https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/loginComponent/%2Bpage.svelte) and will now be populated as soon as the component is added to the page with onMount

-#### The signup form will be found in the [./src/routes/signupForm/+page.svelte](https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/signupForm/%2Bpage.svelte) and will be accessable through the initial login form under "no account? signup here"
+#### The signup form will be found in the [here](https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/signupForm/%2Bpage.svelte) and will be accessable through the initial login form under "no account? signup here"

 #### We now also have three writable stores.
 One to store our message modal information, one to store the message modal's actual message, and one custom store which stores the user data.
 I have made the last store custom for later purposes.
-The store path will be located at the root of our routes page in a file called "svelteTutorialUsers.js". https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/svelteTutorialUsers.js
+The store path will be located at the root of our routes page in a file called "svelteTutorialUsers.js".
+The link is located [here] (https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/svelteTutorialUsers.js)

 #### Our Motions component will utilize the "tween" motion, which can be found on the landing page of the app under the "motion" button. https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/motion/%2Bpage.svelte)https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/motion/%2Bpage.svelte and the component will be located here https://github.com/Andyrooooo/DGM3770_Svelte/blob/master/svelte_practice_project/src/routes/motion/tweens.svelte